OmarBedawi/my_first_e-store/README.md

 ##### Ebooks
-This model stores and display to the user, the key information of every book and a picture of its cover.
+This model stores and display to the user, the informations of every book and a picture of its cover.
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |
 | category | ForeignKey | (related field) Category, null=True, blank=True, on_delete=models.SET_NULL |